 Thailand has an estimated population of over 66 million, is Australia’s 8th largest trading partner and Australia’s 2nd largest trading partner in the Association of Southeast Asian Nations (ASEAN).
 In 2015, two-way trade in goods and services between Australia and Thailand totalled A$21 billion.
 Thai is the official language of Thailand and a number of other languages are spoken.

 You can register IP rights in Thailand for trade marks, patents, designs, plant varieties, and geographical indications.
 The Department of Intellectual Property (DIP) oversees Thailand’s IP System.

 An address for service in Thailand and a local agent or attorney is generally required when seeking IP registration.

-- Trade mark applications must be made directly to DIP.
-Thailand is not yet a member of the Madrid System for the international protection of trade marks.
-Applications can be filed online.
+- Trade mark applications can be made directly to DIP or through the Madrid System for the international registration of trade marks.

 - The official language of Thailand is Thai and a number of other languages and dialects (e.g. Lao) are used.
 Registration of a mark in the Roman alphabet is not sufficient to protect the transliterated version of that mark.
 Applicants using word elements in their trade marks may need to consider protecting translations and transliterations.

 - Unlike Australia, Thailand has a “first to file” rule for obtaining trade mark rights, meaning that if there is a dispute between you and another party over a trade mark, whoever filed for registration first will generally have superior rights, regardless of who developed or first used the trade mark.

 - Note that trade marks which are contrary to moral standards, public order, religion or containing elements related to the royal family are not registrable.